Updated on:

 Where to Stay in Reykjavik

-After you’ve finished at the Blue Lagoon, head to downtown Reykjavik, where I recommend staying for the first two nights of your trip.
 There are tons of lovely hotel options in the downtown area that are all walkable to the main sites, but I cannot recommend Hotel Reykjavik Saga enough!
 I stayed there for 5 nights on my most recent trip and loved it, also the breakfast was amazing!
+I also loved the nearby Apótek Hotel – if you need a place with parking (extra fee) this hotel was perfect!

 Explore Reykjavik